 Best Times to Post on Instagram by Niche

-If you’re in beauty, food, travel, or any other niche, the best time to post on Instagram isn’t one-size-fits-all.
-Each industry has its own audience habits; some scroll during lunch, others browse at night.
+If you’re in beauty, food, travel, or any other niche, there’s no universal best time to post on Instagram.
+Each audience has its own rhythm; some people scroll during lunch breaks, others are more active in the evening.

-Take a look at this table and find your ideal time to post:
+Take a look at this table and find your ideal time to post.
+This time, we’re reviewing Sprout Social and Pritful’s 2025 research:

 Overall, weekday mid-mornings and afternoons are strong across many industries.